f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

    ps aux | grep audit

-Code Block to Check for The Threat Stack Agent on the machine
+Code Block to Check for The AIP Agent on the machine

 .. code-block::

    sudo tsagent status

-Install the Threat Stack Agent
+Install the AIP Agent
 ------------------------------
 *Prerequisites*

-* Access to the Threat Stack Console
+* Access to the AIP Console
 * Access to host either via CLI or RDP on a supported Operating System architecture(ARM or x86 architecture)
 * Access to a supported browser (Chrome, Edge, Safi, and Firefox)